healpy/healpy/README.rst

 3. at the first use of the `HEALPix` acronym, a footnote placed in the main body of the paper referring to the `HEALPix` web site, currently http://healpix.sf.net

+4. You can also directly support the maintenance and development of `healpy` via `Github Sponsors <https://github.com/sponsors/zonca>`_